 1. Green Valley

 Located in Southern Arizona, Green Valley was originally founded as a retirement community and retains that status today.
-While that’s obviously a plus for those looking to find an active adult home, Green Valley comes with more than just its 26 active adult communities.
+While that’s a plus for those looking to find a well-established active adult home, Green Valley comes with more than just its 26 active adult communities.

 Other places to visit include Historic Hacienda De La Canoa Ranch and the Titan Missile Museum.
 While surrounded by nature, Green Valley includes a good selection of dining, shopping, and entertainment options.
 Not to mention, retirees have an incredible variety of age-restricted communities from which to choose.
 That means the region comes with everything active adults desire, including living among peers, private amenities, ample healthcare options, and a variety of clubs, groups, and classes.